 - Doesn’t mention the range it offers

-Portable electric car chargers are a relatively new arrival on the EV scene and they could make all the difference.
-For many new adopters of electric motoring, range anxiety is often found lurking at the back of the driver’s mind.
-A portable charger will suit the majority of vehicles that utilise Type 1 or Type 2 charging cables.
-It’s a great idea, so what’s to stop a driver carrying one in the boot?
+Portable electric vehicle chargers are a relatively new arrival on the BEV scene, and they could make all the difference for drivers suffering from range anxiety.
+Able to be utilised by the majority of vehicles that need Type 1 or Type 2 charging cables – what’s to stop a driver carrying one in the boot?